←(Use Google Translate to see an approximate

 hang out or decide to go somewhere together, there were no end of escapades

 Plus there were part-time jobs for teenagers, bagging groceries in the

 Commissary for tips, setting pins in the base bowling alley for 10 cents a

 frame, and working the concession stand at the movie theater.
 In those days

 bowling alleys and pool halls were everywhere.
 I never bowled much, but I

 played pool quite well, starting in the Teen Club up through Army discharge,

 six years of solid pool playing.
 After that I think I played pool 3 times

 total, once with Granpa who used to be a pool hustler (I did pretty well,

-but he won of course — this was in the marina
+but he won of course — this was at the marina

 hamburgers and french fries and a soda fountain, with tables and chairs and